 This is how it looks after baking for 15 to 18 minutes.
 It's beautifully puffed and golden.
 Let it cool and deflate.

-Now, combine the labne with chopped chives and spread it over the tart.
+Now, combine labne with chopped chives and spread it over the tart.

-Then, top with sweet corn, tomatoes, some salty feta and torn basil.
-I like to slice it with a pizza cutter into 16 pieces.
+Then, top with sweet corn, tomatoes, salty feta and torn basil.
+Slice it with a pizza cutter into 16 pieces.
 Grab your plate and enjoy.
 Happy summer.

 May you be surrounded by those you love most.Print